Transmission of material in this release is embargoed until

 purchase and use of items are included in the index.
 Prices of fuels and a few other

-services are collected every month in the three largest geographic areas and every other
+and services are collected every month in the three largest geographic areas and every

-month in other areas.
-Prices of most goods and services are obtained by personal visits
+other month in other areas.
+Prices of most goods and services are obtained by personal

 In calculating the index, price changes for the various items in each location are